 With inboxes overflowing, journalists are selective by necessity.
 Only 3.27% of pitches sent receive the coveted response, according to analysis by Propel (2022).
 For perspective, that’s approximately 1 reply for every 30 emails journalists receive.
 Pitch relevance and transparency make the difference in cutting through the noise.

-The Evolution of PR and Media Outreach
+The Evolution of Media Outreach

 The practice of public relations has changed dramatically in recent decades.
 PR once focused on issuing press releases and organizing press conferences, but it now requires an integrated, multi-channel approach.